-COVID-19 has been a windfall for quacks who think that they have the secret power to boost your immune system.
-The problem for these scam artists is that there really is no way to boost the immune system – well, vaccines do that, but they are targeted to single pathogens, like varicella-zoster virus or SARS-CoV-2.
+The COVID-19 pandemic has been a windfall for quacks who think that they have the secret power to boost your immune system.
+The problem for these scam artists is that there really is no way to boost the immune system – well, vaccines do that, but they are targeted at single pathogens, like varicella-zoster virus or SARS-CoV-2.

 And no matter how much individuals try to trivialize the complexity of the immune system, it does not make it so.
-If it were easy as downing a handful of supplements or the magical blueberry-kale soy milk smoothie for boosting immunity to the novel coronavirus or any other disease, every physician in the world would prescribe it.
+If it were easy as downing a handful of supplements or the magical blueberry-kale soy milk smoothie for boosting immunity to COVID-19, or any other disease, every physician in the world would prescribe it.

-Unfortunately, even if we could boost our immunity, we shouldn’t – a hyperactive immune system is frequently dangerous to an individual.
+On the other hand, even if we could boost our immunity, we shouldn’t – a hyperactive immune system is frequently dangerous to an individual.
+I bet those pushing the “boosting” of the immune system fail to mention this important consideration.

 The problem with the quacks is that they don’t know any of the science of the immune system, and they make money when they think you don’t.